eviatargu/merger-simulation/README.md

 ## Usefull references
 </br>
-For more information about the mathematical implementation and the theory, one can read:
-[Björnerstedt and Verboven](https://www.stata-journal.com/article.html?article=st0349)
+For more information about the mathematical implementation and the theory, one can read [Björnerstedt and Verboven](https://www.stata-journal.com/article.html?article=st0349)

 To understand more about the Logit demand system (multinumial and nested logit) and